Emily Ratajkowski Shuts Down Instagram Modeling Lingerie In Convenience Store

 Emily Ratajkowski seems to have a full calendar.
-A quick scroll through her Instagram page shows that when she isn’t busy modeling, she is running her own business, Inomorata Woman, which sells apparel and swimwear.
+A quick scroll through her Instagram page shows that when she isn’t busy modeling, she is running her own business, Inamorata Woman, which sells apparel and swimwear.
 On Monday, she shut down Instagram when she shared a snap in which she modeled lingerie in a convenience store.

 The photo was part of a photoshoot Emily did over the summer, and it showed the beauty modeling a black lace lingerie set while standing in front of a beverage case.
 Emily stood with her hands in front of her as she flaunted her fabulous figure.
 The bra and string panties left little to the imagination as she posed next to rows of canned and bottled drinks.